OU blog

 It struck me then that the map Woolf speaks of is not the one we hold in our hands, but the one we carry inside us — the one that tells us who belongs and who doesn’t, who is familiar and who is foreign.
 And perhaps the work of being human, or at least one part of it, is to redraw that map again and again, until the boundaries soften and the distances shrink.

 Mam Tor didn’t give us answers.
 But it offered something gentler: a reminder that the world is full of people whose inner landscapes we will never fully know, yet with whom we share the same wind, the same path, the same fragile hope of being understood.
 And sometimes, all it takes to bridge the uncharted space between us is a smile returned on a stunning peak.
-As my wife and I drove back to Scotland and landed exhausted into bed, we prayed for the people embedded in our memory that day and in God’s grand purpose of eternity, that we might meet again in a unified society.
+As my wife and I drove back to Scotland and landed exhausted into bed, we prayed for the people embedded in our memory that day and in God’s grand eternal purpose.

 "But in keeping with God’s promise,